IntrepidBytes/youtube-trancripts/README.md

-# YouTube Transcript Web App
+# YouTube Transcript Web App!

 A modern web application for fetching, viewing, and managing YouTube video transcripts.
 Built with Next.js 14, TypeScript, and Tailwind CSS.